RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### PCSX-ReARMed

-This emulator is advised for those on a Raspberry Pi 1/0 due to the lower system requirements.
+This emulator is advised for those on a Raspberry Pi 1/0 due to the lower system requirements, though expect some inaccurate emulation.

-Most emulation issues described above in lr-pcsx-rearmed's details should also apply to this emulator as well since those issues are unrelated to the processing power of the hardware.

-Lowering the Runcommand's resolution setting for this emulator on the RPi0 or RPi1 is advised for faster emulation, though 480i (CEA-6) is the lowest recommended CEA resolution due to anything lower causing visual issues or the system to become frozen outside of remote commands.
+Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation and correct aspect ratio, though 480i (CEA-6) is the lowest recommended 4:3 CEA resolution due to CEA-2 causing visual issues and CEA-1 causing the system to lock up entirely.

 ### Where is lr-beetle-psx?